Anomalocaris: Description

-Based on fossilized eyes from the Emu Bay Shale, which belong to the species Anomalocaris daleyae, the stalked eyes of Anomalocaris were 30 times more powerful than those of trilobites, long thought to have had the most advanced eyes of any contemporary species.
-With one specimen having over 24,000 lenses in one eye, the resolution of the 3 cm eyes would have been rivalled only by that of the modern dragonfly, which has 28,000 lenses in each eye.
+Based on fossilized compound eyes from the Emu Bay Shale, which belong to the species Anomalocaris daleyae, the stalked eyes of Anomalocaris were 30 times more powerful than those of trilobites, long thought to have had the most advanced eyes of any contemporary species.
+With one specimen having over 24,000 lenses (ommatidia) in one eye, the resolution of the 3 cm eyes would have been rivalled only by that of the modern dragonfly, which has 28,000 lenses in each eye.
 Additionally, estimation of ecdysozoan opsins suggest that Anomalocaris may have had dichromatic color vision.

 The tail was a large tail fan, composed of three pairs of large, lateral fin-shaped lobes and one terminal lobe-like tailpiece.
 Previous studies suggest the tail fan was used to propel it through Cambrian waters, while further hydrodynamic study rather suggest it was more adapted to provide steering function.
 The gills of the animal, in the form of long, thin, hair-like structures known as lanceolate blades, were arranged in rows forming setal blades.
 The setal blades were attached by their margin to the top side of the animal, two setal blades per body segment.
 A divide ran down the middle, separating the gills.